clux/facemaulers/docs/seaofbones/mirror-temple.md

 ### Intro
 She'll see Cameroon in the mirror stuck on the other side
 - "How did you get into this mirror?"
 "Pretty sure you're the one in the mirror"
-- "I was just walking around this ancient temple taking a selfie #blessed".
+- "I was just walking around this ancient temple taking a selfie `#blessed`.

  ### Exploration
 - Dark blue vines crawl up from the wall.
 Magical blue torches light in your vicinity.
 Mirrors everywhere.